 After reviewing the information packet, simply select two or more departments where you wish to apply for a job.
 Remember to take your Employment Authorization Form, your class schedule, your Drivers License, and Social Security card with you when you apply for a position in a department.

 Don't delay.
 The Departments with job opening will not contact you - you must take the initiative to secure a job.
 Begin the process by going to your selected departments to apply for a job immediately after arriving on campus.
 Remember, other students may be applying for the same job that you are.

 Once I find a job, how am I paid?

 The starting wage for a FWS job is the current minimum wage.
-An hourly rate increase may be available for students returning to work in the same department for a second or third year.

 You may choose to apply all or some of your paycheck to your student billing account.
 Applying your paycheck to your student billing account will help reduce any expected monthly payments.

 If you do not qualify for Federal Work-Study (FWS), or you applied too late (after March 1) to receive it in your financial aid award letter, you may seek employment from the following sources:

 - Our dining hall (operated by AVI Foodsystem Inc., and therefore considered an "off-campus" employer)